karl-zylinski-subscribers/.github/profile/README.md

 Only those who subscribe [on Patreon](patreon.com/karl_zylinski) and select a tier with source code access has access to the repositories.
 Many thanks for your support!

-These repositories are only for educational purposes.
-I will not be accepting any pull requests and similar.
+These repositories are only for educational purposes, you may copy short snippets and draw inspiration from the code, but you may not spread it.

 ## Completed games
 [CAT & ONION](https://github.com/karl-zylinski-subscribers/cat-and-onion) | Shipped on [Steam](https://store.steampowered.com/app/2781210/CAT__ONION/) and [itch](https://zylinski.itch.io/cat-and-onion)